Crypto Inverse-Power Options and Fractional Stochastic Volatility: Specification analysis

 In the tempered stable case, $X$ is built as a drifted Brownian motion time-changed by an independent L\'{e}vy subordinator -- in particular a tempered stable subordinator regulated by the type-III kernel, while $Y$ is simply a tempered stable subordinator (with separate parametrization).
 The resulting time-1 characteristic functions are given by

 with

 where $_{2}\F_{1}(\cdot,\cdot;\cdot;\cdot)$ denotes Gauss' hypergeometric function and

 The parameters in this case are $\theta\in\mathbb{R}$ (skewness), $a_{X}>0$ (shape), $b_{X}>0$ (rate), $c_{X}\in[0,1)$ (family), and $n\geq0$ (regulation degree) for $X$, and similarly $a_{Y},b_{Y}>0$, and $c_{Y}\in[0,1)$ for $Y$, but neither the family parameters $c_{X}$ and $c_{Y}$ nor the regulation degree $n$ will take part in optimization due to their dynamical meanings (to be discussed later).
 Note that if $n=0$, the formula (\ref{4.2.3}) in its limiting case will take the form of (\ref{4.2.4}) (with the subscripts ``$Y$'' changed to ``$X$'').
-In connection with this, the characteristic function (\ref{4.2.3}) covers both the variance gamma process (when $c_{X}=n=0$) and the normal inverse Gaussian process (when $c_{X}=1/2$ and $n=0$).
+Thus, the characteristic function (\ref{4.2.3}) covers both the variance gamma process (when $c_{X}=n=0$) and the normal inverse Gaussian process (when $c_{X}=1/2$ and $n=0$).

 The L\'{e}vy characteristics of $X$ and $Y$ are given by

 where $\mu_{X}=\E[X_{1}]$ is computed in the proof of Proposition \ref{pro:3} in \ref{A} and $\gamma_{\theta w,w}$ denotes the Gaussian measure with mean $\theta w$ and variance $w$.